remirror/remirror/docs/extensions/callout-extension.md

 commands.toggleCallout({ type: 'error' });
 ```

-The extension will use different colors for each type.
+The extension will use different background colors for each type like red for errors.

 ### Add custom emoji